ReductioAdImpossibile/Deep-Learning-libary-from-scratch/README.md

 # DeepModel - A C++ Deep Learning Libary
 > A high performance neural network libary written from scratch in C++, with optional CUDA support.
+It implements a static Backpropagation algorithm to train feed forward neuralnetworks with simple topology.

 ---
 ## Overview